 My name is Lila Quintero Weaver.
-I’m the author-illustrator of Darkroom: A Memoir in Black and White (The University of Alabama Press, 2012), a graphic novel that explores the connections between immigration and race.
+I’m the author-illustrator of Darkroom: A Memoir in Black and White (The University of Alabama Press, 2012), a graphic novel that explores the connections between immigration and race, and of an upcoming illustrated middle-grade novel, My Year in the Middle, Candlewick Press, 2018.
+And coming soon: Cuarto Oscuro, the Spanish edition of Darkroom.
+See more here.

 Darkroom is the story of my family’s immigration to the American South from Argentina in 1961.
 Our arrival in Alabama coincided with significant developments in the Civil Rights Movement, including the dismantling of Jim Crow laws, a night of racial violence that exploded one block from our back door, and a tense and protracted period of public school desegregation.